Low Carb Keto Chocolate Frosting Recipe (Sugar-Free)

 Instructions

-1. Beat the butter: In a mixing bowl, beat the softened butter with a hand mixer for about 1 minute until light and fluffy.
+1. Beat softened butter with a hand mixer for 1 minute until fluffy.

 Notes